sxumit/HostelSphere-WebApp/README.md

      - Give that **Resident ID** to your **Hostel Incharge** (**HOSTEL MUST BE REGISTERED TO HOSTELSPHERE**)

-     - **Hostel Incharge** adds you to their hostel
+     - **Hostel Incharge** adds you to their hostel.
+Use **login as Resident**, fill resident username and password, gets you to your dashboard.

-     - No paper work, no personal meet, fast, efficient and transparent.
+     - No paper work, no personal meet, fast, efficient and transparent

      - ### Want to change your Hostel?